Dr Noleen R. Chikowore

 Student education

-Noleen’s teaching focuses on developing undergraduate and postgraduate students' capacity to recognise and understand the complexities of environment-society interactions and critically think about their assumptions, biases and beliefs as they reflect on possible sustainable solutions.
-She is actively involved in the University and the School’s Curriculum Redefined Program.
-In collaboration with colleagues, they will continuously design and implement innovative learning experiences that blend traditional content with real-world applications, technology and interdisciplinary approaches to equip students with the skills and knowledge necessary to thrive in a rapidly changing world.
+My teaching focuses on facilitating teaching and learning to undergraduate and postgraduate students to recognise and understand the complexities of environment-society interactions and critically think about their assumptions, biases and beliefs as they reflect on possible sustainable solutions.
+I actively participate in the University and the School's Curriculum Redefined strategy.
+My pedagogical research focuses on designing and implementing innovative learning experiences, such as capstone projects that blend traditional content with real-world applications, technology and interdisciplinary approaches to equip students with the skills and knowledge necessary to thrive in a rapidly changing world.

 Research groups and institutes